-At their best, Japanese gardens are places of contemplation, an escape from the frenzy of modern life outside its boundaries.
+At their best, Japanese gardens are places of contemplation, and an escape from the frenzy of modern life, but for the short-term visitor to Japan, deciding which gardens to visit can feel a little hectic.

 1. Ginkaku-ji (Silver Pavilion)